 - Food Service Organization and Management

 An experiential learning component, such as an internship, may also be required.
 The University of Arizona holds institutional accreditation from The Higher Learning Commission to award the bachelor of nutrition and dietetics online.
 The program itself holds specialty accreditation from the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-U.S. News & World Report has recognized the university as one of the 15 best colleges and universities in the country for an online bachelor’s degree.

 #4—Arizona State University

 The bachelor’s in nutrition and dietetics online program from Arizona State University is a unique BS in Food and Nutrition Entrepreneurship.
 The 120-credit hour curriculum for the program is comprised of 40 total classes, including required courses such as:

 - Perspectives on the Western Diet: Food, Health and Sustainability

 - Nutrition Entrepreneurship